Jeanette Winterson: Gender and Sexuality

-Winterson came out as a lesbian at the age of 16.
-Her 1987 novel The Passion was inspired by her relationship with Pat Kavanagh, her literary agent.
-From 1990 to 2002, Winterson had a relationship with BBC radio broadcaster and academic Peggy Reynolds.
-After that ended, Winterson became involved with theatre director Deborah Warner.
-In 2015, she married psychotherapist Susie Orbach, author of Fat is a Feminist Issue.
+Winterson's 1987 novel The Passion was inspired by her relationship with Pat Kavanagh, her literary agent who was in a relationship with novelist Julian Barnes.
+From 1990 to 2002, Winterson had a relationship with BBC radio broadcaster and academic Peggy Reynolds, who left her marriage and lived with Winterson until 2002.
+Later, Winterson had an affair with theatre director Deborah Warner, which lasted six years.
+She was in a relationship with psychotherapist Susie Orbach, author of Fat is a Feminist Issue, for more than a decade.
+They married in 2015.
+They lived apart.
 The couple separated in 2019.